simonecorsi/awesome/README.md

 *   [logicalparadox/matcha](https://github.com/logicalparadox/matcha) - A caffeine driven, simplistic approach to benchmarking.

-*   [neomjs/neo](https://github.com/neomjs/neo) - Neo.mjs: The first Agent Operating System for the web.
-A standalone, type-safe AI SDK combined with a multi-threaded, zero-build platform for building autonomous agents and desktop-class web apps.
+*   [neomjs/neo](https://github.com/neomjs/neo) - The Application Engine for the AI Era.
+A multi-threaded, AI-native runtime with a persistent Scene Graph, enabling AI agents to introspect and manipulate the living application structure in real-time.

 *   [jamiebuilds/ninos](https://github.com/jamiebuilds/ninos) - Simple stubbing/spying for AVA